 There are five main considerations to designing a weldment.
 One needs to understand the welding processes, know how fatigue will impact the structures life, plan out joint design, understand how welds with deform the structure and ensure manufacturability.
 When these items are implemented in the design process, there will be limited need for FEA.

 After making nearly every mistake in the book, I wanted to make a better bridge across this chasm.
-I collected as much knowledge and insight as possible and created this Design of Weldments Course.
+I collected as much knowledge and insight as possible and created this Design of Weldments Class.

 Let’s look deeper into what makes a good weldment from both a Design and Production viewpoint.